-Medieval bishops' complex supied the entire area now used as ring fields.
-To the left is the current hop's residence 6, built as a ome to the Close Wall, first built in xon times to separate the monastic nmunities from the rest of the right, now used as music rooms, you will see the main buildings of Pilgrims' School 10.
+On your right is the Medieval Cheyney Court 9, where bishops met to hear legal cases involving the areas they controlled, known as the right, now used as music rooms, you will see the main buildings of Pilgrims' School 10.
 The oldest parts of the complex are two adjacent, early 14th century timber-framed halls, said originally to have provided accommodation for pilgrims.
 Today, among the boys educated there, are the boys of the cathedral and college choirs known as Choristers and Quiristers respectively.